Clavel-AI/IronShift-Assistant/README.md

 "What's the status of my Kubernetes pods?"
 "Show me the logs for my container app"
 "Start the VM named web-server-01"
+"Create a storage account in West US region"
 ```

 ---